counternote/counternote/README.md

 Don’t let the idea that Counternote is a musical language trouble you.
 The way to learn Counternote is by practicing music, and practicing Counternote will help you learn music.
 If you are reading this, you are probably motivated to do one of those things.

+Because every field tends toward jargon with big and important words the deeper you get into it, and occasionally those words conflict with common usage, all terms in Counternote are simple and precise, each limited to one syllable and an easy definition.

 ## Sounds

 Sounds in Counternote come in three varieties — those where pitch is the defining characteristic, *tones* and *spans*, and those where pitch is indeterminate or incidental, *raps*.